The universal factorial Hall-Littlewood $P$- and $Q$-functions: Notation, conventions, and preliminary results

-over the ring $\L$, where $\L$ is the {\it Lazard ring}, and he showed that it is isomorphic to the polynomial ring in countably infinite number of variables with integer coefficients (see Levine-Morel \cite[\S 1.1]{Levine-Morel2007}). $F_{\L} (u, v)$ is a formal power series in $u$, $v$ with coefficients $a^{\L}_{i,j}$ of formal variables which satisfies the axioms of the formal group law: \begin{enumerate} \item [(i)] $F_{\L} (u, 0) = u$, $F_{\L} (0, v) = v$, \item [(ii)] $F_{\L}(u, v) = F_{\L} (v, u)$, \item [(iii)] $F_{\L}(u, F_{\L} (v, w)) = F_{\L} (F_{\L}(u, v), w)$. \end{enumerate} For the universal formal group law, we shall use the notation (see Levine-Morel \cite[\S 2.3.2]{Levine-Morel2007})
+be the {\it universal formal group law}, where $\L$ is the {\it Lazard ring}.
+Namely, $F_{\L} (u, v)$ is a formal power series in two indeterminates $u$, $v$ with coefficients $a^{\L}_{i,j} \in \L$ which satisfies the axioms of the formal group law.
+For the universal formal group law, we shall use the following notation: